Previously added items:

 In Type II CRISPR-Cas systems, the CRISPR-associated enzyme Cas9 is an RNA-guided endonuclease that requires a guide RNA for genomic DNA target recognition and cleavage.
 All Edit-R Cas9 nuclease products are a human codon-optimized version of the Streptococcus pyogenes Type II Cas9 nuclease.

-Enrichment of edited cells in a population is greatly simplified with Cas9 fluorescent lentiviral reagents that co-express either mKate2 or TurboGFP™ with Cas9 Nuclease.
+Enrichment of edited cells in a population is greatly simplified with Cas9 fluorescent lentiviral or mRNA reagents that co-express either mKate2 or TurboGFP™ with Cas9.
 These reagents also allow for straightforward transfection optimization and visualization of successful Cas9 delivery.

 Promoter activity, and resultant Cas9 expression, can vary with cell type; therefore vector-based Edit-R Cas9 Nuclease products are offered with six different, well-characterized, constitutive cellular promoters so you can choose an optimal promoter for your cells (Table 1).
 Edit-R Cas9 Nuclease is also available with an inducible promoter, permitting you to control the timing of the expression of Cas9, which may be a critical component to a successful experiment.